-That being said, for some people, a stock Porsche is not enough, especially with regards to the older models.
+That being said, for some people, a stock Porsche is not enough, especially for older models.
 If you are interested in racing your Porsche, particularly the older models, you might not find it so convenient for it to be made of steel.
 This is where Patrick Nguyen and his team at Patritti Design Performance step in.
 One of their specialties is to reproduce, fit and replace existing body panels with replacements made of composites.
 This process is extremely delicate, requiring the finest of skills.

 Traditionally, moulds for parts were made directly on the car body and reused to reproduce the mould.
 The process was tedious and messy.
 3D scanning seemed like the ideal solution for Patrick and his team.
-“Although we were starting to see handheld technology available on the market, none was able to properly capture an object the size of a car.”
+“Although we were starting to see handheld technology available on the market, none was able to capture an object the size of a car properly.”
 None, of course, until Patrick came across peel 3d.

-Work in progress, this Porsche is ready for 3D scanning
+Work in progress, this Porsche is ready for 3D scanning.

-The finished Porsche body, ready for CNC machining
+The finished Porsche body ready for CNC machining

 The result is flawless and truly impressive!
 This is how you use a peel 3d to accelerate the development of Porsche cars for racing!